projectEndings/Endings/articles/dhq_holmes_takeda/05_5_release.md

 MoEML v.6.5, svn rev. 17540 2020-09-15 12:35:49 -0700 (Tue, 15 Sep 2020).

-This includes not only the specific edition number (6.5), but also the Subversion repository revision from which it was built, along with the exact date and time of that revision.^:[Including the version control information also makes it possible to rebuild this edition exactly as it is, if data is lost or corrupted.]
+This includes not only the specific edition number (6.5), but also the Subversion repository revision from which it was built, along with the exact date and time of the build.^[Including the version control information also makes it possible to rebuild this edition exactly as it is, if data is lost or corrupted.]

 #### 5.5.4 Web resources should include detailed instructions for citation, so that end-users can unambiguously cite a specific page from a specific edition.